 Normally, with the fuel being changed every three years or so, about half of the Pu-239 is 'burned' in the reactor, providing about one third of the total energy.
 It behaves like U-235 and its fission releases a similar amount of energy.
 The higher the burn-up, the less fissile plutonium remains in the used fuel.
 Typically about one percent of the used fuel discharged from a reactor is plutonium, and some two thirds of this is fissile (c.
 50% Pu-239, 15% Pu-241).
 Worldwide, some 70 tonnes of plutonium contained in used fuel is removed when refuelling reactors each year.

 The plutonium (and uranium) in used fuel can be recovered through reprocessing.
-The plutonium could then be used in the manufacture mixed oxide (MOX) nuclear fuel, to provide energy through electricity generation.
+The plutonium can then be used in the manufacture mixed oxide (MOX) nuclear fuel, to substitute for fresh uranium oxide fuel.
 A single recycle of plutonium in the form of MOX fuel increases the energy derived from the original uranium by some 12%, and if the uranium is also recycled this becomes about 22% (based on light water reactor fuel with burn-up of 45 GWd/tU).

 Today there is a significant amount of separated uranium and plutonium which may be recycled, including from ex-military sources.
 It is equivalent to about three years' supply of natural uranium from world mines.

 |Plutonium from reprocessed fuel

 In addition, there is about 1.6 million tonnes of enrichment tails, with recoverable fissile uranium.